The problem with pink Audience age range : 6 and older / In Theater

 A theatre that defies convention, always looking for new ways to tell a story and make it blossom and to grab young audiences attention by playing with the codes of performance, inviting them to visit a universe that ignites imagination.
 A theatre that allows for greater freedom of interpretation, giving young audiences’ sensibilities and intelligence a different perspective and trusting their ability to discover new versions of a story.
 A theatre that cares about showcasing the talent of local artists while establishing new collaborations with companies from abroad, thus multiplying exchange opportunities between creators from different artistic scopes and disciplines.

-In 49 years of artistic activity, Le Petit Théâtre de Sherbrooke has created more than 90 plays presented in Québec, Canada, United States, France, Scotland, Belgium, Switzerland and South America.
+In 50 years of artistic activity, Le Petit Théâtre has created more than 90 plays presented in Québec, Canada, United States, France, South Korea, Scotland, Belgium, Switzerland and South America.

 La [parenthèse] / Christophe Garcia

-Since its inception, La [parenthèse] / Christophe Garcia has presented more than 25 creations that have made their mark in France and around the world.
+Since its inception, La [parenthèse] has presented more than 25 creations in France, Canada, United States, Germany, Scotland, Croatia, Italy, South America, Switzerland and Netherland.
 The company continues to project itself in creations on different scales, which always remain unifying, joyful and human.

 Creators